 Axalta Announces Global Automotive Color of the Year for 2023 – Techno Blue

 GLEN MILLS, Pa., Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Axalta Coating Systems (NYSE: AXTA), a leading global coatings company, today announced its 2023 Global Automotive Color of the Year – Techno Blue.
+12, 2022 (GLOBE NEWSWIRE) -- Axalta Coating Systems AXTA, a leading global coatings company, today announced its 2023 Global Automotive Color of the Year – Techno Blue.
 This is the 9th year the company has featured a trending color.

 Axalta's 2022 Automotive Color Trends ‘Powered by Color' highlights the generational trends, changing reality and positive outlook that shaped this 2023 selection.
 Techno Blue is a pulsating color that is right on beat with the rhythm of today's lively energy.
 The modern, whimsical shade also embodies the transition from the real to virtual world.